jabadiagm/MSXgoauld_tn20k/README.md

 Find some examples [here](https://makerworld.com/es/models/1246988-hdmi-cover-using-printer-port-for-msx-goauld) and [here](https://www.thingiverse.com/thing:6990854)

+Toshiba HX-10 has proven to be a nice choice for Goa'uld board.
+There are some mods to get hdmi connector and even a reset button on the side panel.
+An example [here](https://www.thingiverse.com/thing:6932728)

 ### Tips
 * Try a proven board first to check if your msx is compatible